Undigon/thermodynamic-solubility/README.md

 ##### On GNU/Linux

 You probably have the GNU C Compiler at your disposal.
-Open a console, navigate to the source folder and execute
+Open a terminal, navigate to the source folder and execute

 `gcc -o solubility solubilidad_noionc.c -lm`